sediment-lfproject/remote-attestation/README.md

 <!--
- * Copyright (c) 2023 Peraton Labs
+ * Copyright (c) 2023-2024 Peraton Labs
  * SPDX-License-Identifier: Apache-2.0

+ * Distribution Statement “A” (Approved for Public Release, Distribution Unlimited).
 -->
 # The SEDIMENT Project

-Copyright (c) 2023 Peraton Labs

-Distribution A: Approved for public release; distribution unlimited.

 This material is based upon work supported by the DARPA OPS-5G program under contract number HR001120C0156.
 Any opinions, findings, conclusions, or